-In order to meet state requirements for adequate progress, a school district of Santa Rosa County Progress Monitoring Plan (PMP) must be implemented with identified low performing students.
+To meet state requirements for adequate progress, the district's Progress Monitoring Plan (PMP) must be implemented with identified low performing students.
 This plan is a document developed along with a child's parents to assist the student in meeting the expectations of proficiency.
 When a student fails to attain the specified district or state levels of performance for student progression on district or state assessments, the district has three (3) options: